bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     dataset.
 This way of specifying derivatives is particularly useful when the source dataset is provided with read-only access, and for publishing derivatives as independent bodies of work, or for describing derivatives that were created from more than one source dataset.
+It is consistent with BIDS principles for the `sourcedata/` subdirectory to be used to include or reference the source dataset(s) as it existed when the derivatives were generated.
+Likewise, any code used to generate the derivatives from the source data may be included in the `code/` subdirectory.

 The rest of the Derivatives specification assumes Case 1, but Case 2 applies after removing `/derivatives/<pipeline_name>` from template names.
 In both cases